awsdocs/amazon-transcribe-developer-guide/doc_source/med-vpc-interface-endpoints.md

 For more information, see [Controlling access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.

-**Example: VPC endpoint policy for Amazon Transcribe Medical actions**
+**Example: VPC endpoint policy for Amazon Transcribe Medical streaming transcription actions**
-The following is an example of an endpoint policy for Amazon Transcribe Medical\.
+The following is an example of an endpoint policy for streaming transcription in Amazon Transcribe Medical\.
 When attached to an endpoint, this policy grants access to the listed Amazon Transcribe Medical actions for all principals on all resources\.

 ```
 {